OpenEvalProject/evals/manuscripts/elife-88144/v2/manuscript.md

 ![Figure 3.](https://cdn.elifesciences.org/articles/88144/elife-88144-fig3-v2.jpg)

 **Figure 3.:** (A) Sample western blots for Y653/4 FGFR1 phosphorylation and FRS2 phosphorylation in response to FGF4, FGF8, and FGF9.
 (B) An example blot used for data scaling, where samples with maximum phosphorylation in response to FGF4, FGF8, and FGF9 are re-run on the same gel.
 (C) Dose-response curves from the western blot experiments.
 The points represent the averaged data, mean ± SEM, while the solid lines are the best-fit rectangular hyperbolic curves.
 Fit parameters are shown in Table 1.
-Data are from three to five biologically independent experiments.Figure 3—source data 1.Figure 3A and B.Figure 3—source data 2.Figure 3A and B and original western blots.Figure 3—source data 3.Figure 3—source data 4.Figure 3—source data 5.Figure 3—source data 6.Figure 3—source data 7.
+Data are from three to five biologically independent experiments.

 Figure 3C reveals unexpected differences in the shape of the dose-response curves.
 While the FGF8 and FGF9 dose-response curves appear sigmoidal when plotted on a semi-log scale, as expected for a rectangular hyperbolic curve (Equation 1), FGF4 exhibits an increase in phosphorylation up to 2.6 nM, followed by a marked decrease in phosphorylation for all studied responses with further increasing FGF4 concentration.